dsp-uga/Emma-p2/README.md

 # Future Works:
 Implement N-grams in efficient way into the pipeline to update efficiency.
 Check if the Naive-bayes is bug free or not.
+Implement full version of code and make it bug free and retest on large dataset

 # References